WatForm/aldb/README.md

 ## Getting Started

 1. Download the latest JAR from the [releases](https://github.com/WatForm/aldb/releases) or clone this repo and build ALDB following the instructions in the [contributing guildlines](./CONTRIBUTING.md).
+Note that the master branch points to the latest, unstable, development version of ALDB.

 2. Run ALDB from the command line:
     ```sh